nstephenh/mygrane/README.md

 # mygrane
-My Graphic Art Novel e-libary, or MyGrANe (pronounced migraine), is a C++ comic viewer/manager/downloader.
+My Graphic Art Novel e-libary, or MyGrANe (pronounced migraine), is a python comic manager.